noh24/fetching-fashion/capstone-proposal.md

 # Brian Noh

-# Ecommerce Site
+## Dress Your Dog ECOMMERCE

-# Project's Purpose or Goal: (What will it do for users?)
+## Project's Purpose or Goal: (What will it do for users?)

-* Users can shop and buy something (have no decided what yet)
+* Dress your dog!
+ECOMMERCE should sell dog clothing to users. users should be able to browse a catalog of dog clothings and select products they want to buy and enter them into a cart.

-# List the absolute minimum features the project requires to meet this purpose or goal:
+## List the absolute minimum features the project requires to meet this purpose or goal:

-* Full-stack app
-* Should display products, ability to sign in and checkout (api)
+* website will display a list of products
+* users should be able to click on individual product and navigate to a product details page
+* website should have a cart that can contain products
+* users should be add to and remove from cart

-# What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
+## What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.

-* Redis or Firebase (data storage)
-* Redux Toolkit (global state management)
-* React Router (Tool)
-* Stripe (API)
+* react
-* React (library)
+* tailwind
-* JavaScript (language)
+* javascript

-# If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
+## If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

-* OAuth (authentication)
-* UI
+* Implement user authentication
+* user should be able to log in and cart will be connected to specific users
+* cart should be saved to the user (put into database) to save for later purchases
+* checkout function should clear the cart
+* purchases should be stored in database
+* should connect to a database (mongoDB OR firestore)
+* should set up back end (express js or Node)

-# What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
+## What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

-* OAuth
+* stripe api
-* Tailwind
+* mongoDb / firestore
+* express js or node

 Is there anything else you'd like your instructor to know?